thelovelab/comp-bio-setup/terminal_git_github.md

 *git* is a useful program for saving text files or other small files (e.g. images) and tracking changes to these over time.
-There are alternative version control systems (*svn* for example is used by the R and Bioconductor projects), but *git* is very popular and commonly used among computational biologists.
+There are alternative version control systems, but *git* is very popular and commonly used among computational biologists.

 It's helpful to download a *git cheat sheet* off the internet so you can remember the basic functions.
 There are many functions of git,